 Toilets in Japan

 Japanese toilets have been very different from those in North America or western Europe.
 Traditional Japanese toilets have been small, clean squat toilets with a distinctive design.
-Through the 1980s, Japan moved far ahead of the rest of the world in designing highly technical raised porcelain commodes with complicated controls for the built-in bidet function, with the addition of air-drying.
+Starting in the 1980s, Japan moved far ahead of the rest of the world in designing highly technical raised porcelain commodes with complicated controls for built-in bidet function, air-drying, a heated seat, and more.
 Now those once futuristic Japanese-style toilets are being sold in North America and Europe.
+Let's see the range of Japanese toilet designs from the simple to the complex.

 This sign points the way to the public toilets in Ueno Park in Tokyo.